 The department houses a number of modern support facilities, including:

-that contains extensive NMR, mass spectrometry, and other resources
+- The new Analytical Resources Core that contains extensive NMR, mass spectrometry, and other resources

 - The CLeRC is a core departmental resource that promotes the development of new learning communities, provides support for collaborative, active, and student-centered pedagogies both in and out of the classroom, and increases access to educational technologies.